 The oldest daughter of the clan, Mary Ellen Walton, played by Judy Norton was universally loved.
 The Waltons changed her life forever and was a second family.

 Her role was greatly admired as audiences loved seeing her play the nurse to perfection.
 Perhaps this is why post-Waltons, Judy decided to do a full 180, as she posed nude for the August 1985 issue of Playboy in a bid to shed her wholesome “family” image.
 Perhaps it worked because along with John-Boy, she has had the most acting success of the Walton children.

 She has been very active in the business, starring in her web series The Quarantine Bunch along with other famous child stars from the past!
-She’s been busy in 2020, having completed her work in the movie Out of the Fight, and currently has two more movies in progress.
+We most recently saw her in a few projects in 2022, including the film Motorvation.
 She’s also a talented singer if you ever get a chance to see her perform.

 4. Kami Cotler (Elizabeth Walton)

 Elizabeth Walton, the youngest child of the family, had some really huge acting prospects.
 Her talent was widely talked about and appreciated.
 Around the time The Waltons was created, she was in all 13 episodes of a Garry Marshall-created TV show, Me and the Chimp.